nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_MODEL_PROPERTY.md

 ## Model Property

-Add the non-mapped property to event class.
-It's a simple property with a get/set, and with no additional validation logic.
+Add the following custom property to event class.
+It's a simple property with get/set methods with no additional validation logic.

 > #### `levelup/levelupclient/models/event.py`